kornelski/pngquant/README.md

   - feedback loop that repeats median cut for poorly quantized colors
   - additional colormap improvement using Voronoi iteration
   - supports much larger number of colors in input images without degradation of quality
-  - gamma correction (output is always generated with gamma 2.2 for web compatibility)
+  - gamma correction and optional color profile support (output is always in gamma 2.2 for web compatibility)

 * More flexible commandline usage

-  - number of colors defaults to 256
+  - number of colors defaults to 256, and can be set automatically with the `--quality` switch
   - long options and standard switches like `--` and `-` are allowed

 * Refactored and modernised code

-  - C99 with no workarounds for old systems
+  - C99 with no workarounds for legacy systems or compilers ([apart from Visual Studio](https://github.com/pornel/pngquant/tree/msvc))
   - floating-point math used throughout
   - Intel SSE optimisations
   - multicore support via OpenMP